The Natural History Museum of Utah offers a range of resources for home school families:

 Home school families are invited to visit NHMU and qualify for Field Trip Rate discount pricing with advance reservations.

 Museum educators have developed field trip activities that you can download and use, or you can customize them to fit your field trip needs!
 Click here for student activities.

 Each school year, the Natural History Museum of Utah is offers home school families one free self-guided field trip during one of the Museum's Home Education Days.

-- No Home Education Day for Spring 2021 due to COVID-19 trends.
+- No Home Education Day for Fall 2021 due to COVID-19 trends.

 Junior Science Academy

 Junior Science Academy is an engaging learning experience designed to meet Utah's Core Curriculum Objectives and Intended Learning Outcomes through hands-on, inquiry-based activities and authentic learning experiences that help build understanding and strengthen your students' science processing skills.

 Class theme has not yet been determined.
 Date offering will coincide with one of the Home Education Days (see above).

 - Meet at the Collection Wall in the Canyon Lobby at 10:15 AM

 We will need some parents to help facilitate the program but not every parent will be needed.
 Please let us know when registering if you are willing to stay.
 Otherwise, you may pick your students up after the class.